nnnsss999/llmattacks/README.md

 - `all_files.txt` – complete inventory of every file tracked in the repository.
 - `requirements.txt` – Python dependencies used by the helper scripts.
 - `llm-attack-catalog.md` – printable version of the master catalog inside `docs/`.
+- `docs/comprehensive-catalog-of-llm-jailbreaking-and-attack-techniques.md` –
+  main Markdown catalog used to generate the website.
 - `fixes-1.md` – issue log and proposed improvements.
 - `link_archive.json` – Wayback Machine snapshots of referenced URLs.
 - `sbom.json` – machine-readable bill of materials using the **CycloneDX 1.5** specification linking each document with its metadata.